mattlean/lean-js-app-starter/docs/browser/examples.md

 # Web Browser: Examples
-## Basic Redux and React Router Example
+## Basic Redux & React Router Example
 An example application that showcases a basic Redux implementation of a React counter component along with routing with React Router.
 Available by default with the [`browser` release].

 * Download: *URL*